-- the extent to which the accounts, statements, and records kept are prop- - (4) If an arbitrator has been appointed to resolve a dispute, the Minister may appoint an auditor to conduct an audit of all or any of the persons involved in the dispute. - (5) The purpose of the audit is to ascertain the matters of fact that are in dispute, to the extent to which it is practicable to ascertain them, and report them to the arbitrator, the persons involved, and the Minister. - (6) No person is qualified for appointment as an auditor unless the person is a qualified auditor (within the meaning of section 35 of the Financial Reporting Act 2013). - (7) No officer or employee of any of the following may be appointed an auditor: - (a) the management agency: - (b) a person responsible for collecting the levy: - (c) a person responsible for paying the levy. - (8) A person appointed as an auditor is entitled to receive from the management agency the remuneration provided for in the order.
+- (c) the extent to which appropriate amounts of levy are being and have been collected: - (d) the extent to which appropriate amounts of levy are being and have been paid to the management agency by the persons collecting the levy: - (e) the extent to which accounts, statements, and records are being and have been kept: - (f) the extent to which the accounts, statements, and records kept are properly kept. - (4) If an arbitrator has been appointed to resolve a dispute, the Minister may appoint an auditor to conduct an audit of all or any of the persons involved in the dispute. - (5) The purpose of the audit is to ascertain the matters of fact that are in dispute, to the extent to which it is practicable to ascertain them, and report them to the arbitrator, the persons involved, and the Minister. - (6) No person is qualified for appointment as an auditor unless the person is a qualified auditor (within the meaning of section 35 of the Financial Reporting Act 2013). - (7) No officer or employee of any of the following may be appointed an auditor: - (a) the management agency: - (b) a person responsible for collecting the levy: - (c) a person responsible for paying the levy. - (8) A person appointed as an auditor is entitled to receive from the management agency the remuneration provided for in the order.